 High drama as protestors almost reach AP legislature complex

 Even as the high drama was witnessed on the rear side of the complex, Leader of Opposition N Chandrababu Naidu led his Telugu Desam Party legislators on a foot march a few meters from the main entrance gate into the assembly.
-However, the TDP could not organize the Assembly siege program as planned due to the deployment of a strong posse of the police force.
+However, the TDP could not organise the Assembly siege programme as planned due to deployment of a strong posse of police force.

-Police claimed six of their personnel sustained injuries in stone-pelting by the protesting farmers and others and said cases were being registered against those who defied the law.
-As many as 5,000 police personnel, including several senior officers, were deployed for bandobast duties in view of the crucial three-day extended winter session of the Legislature.
+Police claimed six of their personnel sustained injuries in stone pelting by the protesting farmers and others and said cases were being registered against those who defied the law.
+As many as 5,000 police personnel, including several senior officers, were deployed for bandobust duties in view of the crucial three-day extended winter session of the Legislature.

 About 700 to 800 protestors, including a large number of women, from villages like Mandadam, Velagapudi and Tulluru ran across the barren fields and reached the rear periphery of the Legislature complex, much to the dismay of the police personnel.
 The protestors even jumped over barbed wire fences placed by the police at various spots.